harshitakanwa/Library-managment/README.md

 #### Active user features :
 - Can lend max of 4 books.
 - Request other user, if he needs a book taken by other user.
-- Pays fine, if he lost the book.
+- Pays fine, if he lost the book or delays renewal of book.
-- History of he took.
+- History of books he took.
 - Can buy a book, if availabe to sale by another user or by library.
 - Can generate and use the Library ID card in PDF

+### 3. Other Features
+- Automated emails to users, reminding for renewal of books
+- Feedback collection from user
+- Automated emails on registration approval/banning/termination
+- Automated generation of Library ID cards

 ## Software Specifications
 |Backend|Frontend|